vamsitadikonda/vamsitadikonda.github.io/content/hero/index.md

 buttonText: 'Hire Me!'
 ---

 I'm a Software developer with a goal-driven creative mindset and passion for learning and innovating.
+I have 4 years of experience in software development.
 I'm Currently a Masters Student at NC State University.